 Once an independent republic

 The Dubrovnik region was very important throughout history.
 It was a crossroads of cultures and civilizations.
 The place with a favorable position for trading with the most important European centers at that time.
 In the Middle Ages, Dubrovnik was one of the leading trading ports in Europe.

 With that kind of influence in Europe, it’s not surprising that it was an aristocratic republic from 1358 – 1808.
 It went by the name Republic of Ragusa.
 Republic was conquered by Napoleon and was annexed by the Napoleonic kingdom of Italy.
 That was also the official end of the autonomous Republic of Ragusa.

 Today, you could say that Dubrovnik is on the track to restore the former glory of the Republic of Ragusa, as one of the busiest European ports.
 Thanks to the good strategy and marketing, Dubrovnik has become once again, one of the busiest places in Europe.
 Every summer it attracts millions of tourists coming from all parts of the world.
 Amazing history and appearance were supported by good infrastructure, long-term strategy, and promotion which is why Dubrovnik is breaking many touristic records.
 The tourism and accommodation industry is not the only area the Dubrovnik region is concentrated on.

 In the last couple of years, the film industry is on the rise in the Dubrovnik-Neretva region.
-New location with great conditions and traffic connectivity that come with it, is what attracted major Hollywood film producers to use Dubrovnik as an unavoidable shooting location for some of the most popular films and shows in the last decade.
+A new location with great conditions and traffic connectivity that come with it is what attracted major Hollywood film producers to use Dubrovnik as an unavoidable shooting location for some of the most popular films and shows in the last decade.

 Is Dubrovnik a good place to live?